shubham-thapa-git/Google-form-automation/README.md

-# Project Name - _Project Author (Change Me)_
+# Google Form automation - _Shubham Thapa (Change Me)_

 ## Project Name and Description:
-A concise yet descriptive title and an overview of the project’s purpose.
+Automation code to automate a google form.
+Contains wrapper methods for all actions.
+Written in Java.

 ## Installation Instructions:
 Clear steps to set up and run the project locally.